dorkydhruv/daoCLI-init/README.md

 ### 🔑 Wallet Setup

-Before using the Asset CLI, you need to set up a wallet:
+Before using the DAO CLI, you need to set up a wallet:

 ```bash
 # Import an existing wallet